Skip to main content

 Pilot IllustrationThe objective of this innovative project is to provide all young people in the Valley with resources to connect learning in the classroom with future career opportunities in their communities.

-The success of this pilot project will be measured through metrics related to community connections, feedback and evaluations, and online data.
+Success of this pilot project is measured through metrics related to community connections, feedback and evaluations and online data.

 Community Connections